Squalomix/utr-modeling/README.md

 ```
 pip install peaks2utr
 ```
-Also see Supplementary Data of the developer’s publication ([Haese-Hill et al., Bioinformatics 2023](https://academic.oup.com/bioinformatics/article/39/3/btad112/7067741))
+Also see Supplementary Data of the publication by the developers ([Haese-Hill et al., Bioinformatics 2023](https://academic.oup.com/bioinformatics/article/39/3/btad112/7067741))
 <br>

 **1.2.** Installing cellranger v7.1.0<br>